Tianxiang-C/SCI-Cream/content/home/welcome.md

 <br>

-With all members from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), our lab aims to clarify the complex relationships between eating behaviors, body image, and media in the Chinese context.
-Both undergraduate and graduate students who are interested in health psychology are strongly encouraged to join our team.
-Please contact Prof. HE Jinbo via [e-mail](mailto:hejinbo@cuhk.edu.cn) if you are interested!
+Welcome to the lab website!
+We aim to clarify the complex relationships between eating behaviors, body image, and media in the Chinese context.
+Both undergraduate and graduate students with a keen interest in health psychology are strongly encouraged to join our team.
+Don't hesitate to get in touch with Prof. HE Jinbo via [e-mail](mailto:hejinbo@cuhk.edu.cn) if interested!

-You could also follow our Wechat official account (SCI CREAM) to get first-hand information.
+You could also follow our WeChat official account (SCI CREAM) for first-hand information.